 My academic education includes a bachelor’s degree in biology followed by a master’s degree in Ecology, Environment and Territory, both in Faculty of Sciences of University of Porto.
-During the academic course I had the opportunity to do an extracurricular internship um environmental education at CIIMAR and a curricular internship in CIBIO concerning conservation, genetics and phylogeography.
-Finally, I developed my master thesis in phytoremediation with the theme “Constructed Wetlands for saline wastewater treatment: role of three different plant species in salinity and nutrient removal” and was able to publish a paper in the journal Science of the Total Environment.
-In 2017 I was a research fellow in Biotechnology School (UCP) with the project “R4Textiles- Development of sustainable textiles based on the valorization of textile and agrofood waste”.
+During my academic course I had the opportunity to do an extracurricular internship in environmental education at CIIMAR and a curricular internship in CIBIO concerning conservation, genetics and phylogeography.
+Finally, I developed my master thesis in phytoremediation entitled “Constructed Wetlands for saline wastewater treatment: role of three different plant species in salinity and nutrient removal”, publishing a paper in the journal Science of the Total Environment.
+In 2017 I was a research fellow in Biotechnology School (UCP) in the project “R4Textiles- Development of sustainable textiles based on the valorization of textile and agrofood waste”.
 Currently I am a research fellow in the project “EcoTex- Development of more sustainable solutions for textile staining” in 2018.
 In 2020 I started my PhD at CBQF developing a project entitled “Lignin extract as potential biopesticide for the control of nematode parasites – an integrative approach.

 JM Jesus, AC Cassoni, AS Danko, A Fiúza, MT Borges (2017).
 Role of three different plants on simultaneous salt and nutrient reduction from saline synthetic wastewater in lab-scale constructed wetlands.
 Science of the Total Environment 579, 447-455

 AC Cassoni, R Freixo, AIE Pintado, M Amorim, CD Pereira, AR Madureira, M Pintado (2018).
 Novel eco-friendly method to extract keratin from hair.
 ACS Sustainable Chemistry & Engineering 6 (9), 12268-12274